ethioclicks/ethioclicks.github.io/index.md

-## Welcome to ethioclicks github page
+## Welcome to Ethio Clicks github page

 This is Ethio Clicks official GitHub page.
 On this page you will get different education material for learning Java Web Application development, UI development with React, Angular or static UI development using HTML, CSS, Javascript and bootstrap.
 You also get list of sample projects developed by Ethio Clicks candidates.